mohammad-baker/About-me/README.md

 i make ul unorederd list and orederd list and try to style them in css to see the bult and number
 ## 4
 i use a way to make score in the correct answers
+## i add font fanily from google and play with the syle on css and delete all consol log and commint

     if(asac ==='YES' || asac==='Y' ){
         console.log('yes ',name, ' you are correct');